Bachelor of Technology, Technology Management

 Three credits in research methods (RSMT 3501, Introduction to Research Methods, BBUS 3481, Marketing Research (3)] or individually approved alternatives

 A minimum of 6 credits in applied project management [e.g. normally, BBUS 4681, Leading Projects to Success (6)] or individually approved alternatives

-Students are responsible for consulting with a program advisor to ensure courses selected are appropriate for their program of study and educational goals.
-Students who proceed without approval may find that a course does not meet these requirements and may be subject to transcript assessment fees.
+Before registering in any course, consult with your Program Advisor to ensure that the courses you select are appropriate program of study and educational goals.
+Otherwise, you may find that a course does not meet program requirements and cannot be used toward the program's credential.

 Email Student Services for more information.